Strappazzon/wsb/.github/README.md

 ## What the script does

-This script will launch at logon and will change and install the following:
+This script will run at logon and will change / install the following:

 ### Settings